The-Odd-Institute/Obj-C_Command_Line_Basics/README.md

-Hello everyone,

-It was great meeting you all this morning.
-Today we talked about OOP, variables, scopes, programming languages, syntax and logic as well as the classes and objects.
+This lesson covers OOP, variables, scopes, programming languages, syntax and logic as well as the classes and objects.

 We looked at using ObjC to organize and modularize our code.